salzberg-lab/BalrogCPP/README.md

 ## Install Balrog via conda (relatively slow performance)
-Currently, the bioconda version of Balrog does not take advantage of AVX2 instructions due to known PyTorch issues and is ~5-10x slower than the version built from source.
+Currently, the bioconda version of Balrog does not take advantage of AVX2 instructions due to known PyTorch/LibTorch issues and is ~5-10x slower than the version built from source.
 We are working on a fix.

     conda create -n balrog_env python=3.7 -y